Dijon tramway: Background

 Previously, there had been a tramway network in Dijon starting in 1895 which comprised up to 6 lines.
 Just like in many French cities, this tramway was gradually replaced by busses after World War II, the last line disappearing in 1961.

 The new Dijon tramway was developed to meet the travelling needs of the Greater Dijon population; reportedly, urban planners had placed a particular emphasis upon the network being suitable for use by the employees of the city's key businesses as well as students.
 The project to construct the line was a major element of a wider regional programme aimed at developing new infrastructure that would possess positive environmental attributes.
 To enable the tramway to better minimise the level of road traffic across the city, numerous park and ride facilities were established alongside several tram stations; further measures, such as the prohibition of car traffic on certain specific roads, has also been implemented.

 The Dijon tramway is comprised a pair of separate lines, designated simply as Line T1 and Line T2; the former possessing a length of 8.5 km and the latter being 11.5 km long.
 The tramways were intentionally designed to traverse many of Dijon's major commercial zones.
-To encourage usage of the new network, the stations that were constructed along either of the lines have an cumulative adjacent capture area (within 0.5 km) which contained 76,000 people; of these, 38,000 have been classified as being students, a demographic that has been historically reliant upon public transport to get around.
+To encourage usage of the new network, the stations that were constructed along either of the lines have a cumulative adjacent capture area (within 0.5 km) which contained 76,000 people; of these, 38,000 have been classified as being students, a demographic that has been historically reliant upon public transport to get around.